 Our EYFS department is the final stage of the Early Years journey that our children began in nursery and pre-school settings.
 We follow the play based curriculum which children are familiar with from our feeder settings.
 This is progressively strengthened to challenge every child to strive towards excellence in achieving the Early Learning Goals at the end of Reception.

 We have two inspiring classrooms, a garden and an outdoor space.
 Mrs McLintock and Mrs Brereton teach in the Rainbow Room and Mrs Borman and Mrs Marchant teach in the Sunshine Room.
-(Mrs Marchant is on maternity leave at the moment so is being covered by Mrs Rowland.)
 Each class is supported by a Teaching Assistant each day.

 Our EYFS team are experienced in supporting our youngest learners on their transition into school, and we ensure each child’s transition is as smooth as possible.
 We liaise with all pre-schools during the Summer Term and visit each child and their family at home in the week prior to starting school.